OpenMP/Examples/notebook/README.md

 All the notebooks will be generated under the current folder.
 The title page and TOC page are removed since they are not properly processed.

+### Details and limitation
+Each tex file is processed by the script which generates a single Jupyter notebook file.
+The textual content of the tex file is converted to markdown-formatted content enclosed in a notebook cell.
+A reference to a program source file (example source code in the example document) that appears in the tex file is converted to a cell that uses Jupyter `%load` magic, e.g. `%load ../sources/Example_parallel.1.c` such that running the cell causes loading the content of the file and then replacing the cell with the content. `%load` recognizes both absolute path and related path.
+Now the default one is `../sources/Example_*`.

+Since all the OpenMP example source files are either C/C++ and Fortran.
+The correct setting for the notebook kernel should be a kernel that can recognize C/C++ and Fortran.
+As of now, C/C++ and Fortran are not officially supported by Jupyter notebook.
+Thus the script sets Python as the notebook kernel (Python3 works as well).
+By doing that, users won't need to to set it manually when open a notebook.
+Of course, the C/C++/Fortran code is not compiliable or executable.
+User can always select a kernel from notebook interface if she has C/C++/Fortran kernel.

 ### Notebook Copyright
 The generated notebooks have the same copyright as the orginal tex file and the official OpenMP document.